mr4tt/zotbot/README.md

 - [The purpose of a system is what it does](https://en.wikipedia.org/w/index.php?title=The_purpose_of_a_system_is_what_it_does&oldid=1195089743) - The purpose of a system is what it does (POSIWID) is a systems thinking heuristic coined by Stafford Beer, who observed that there is "no point in claiming that the purpose of a system is to do what it constantly fails to do."
 The term is widely used by systems theorists, and is generally invoked to counter the notion that the purpose of a system ca...

 - [Response to sneezing](https://en.wikipedia.org/w/index.php?title=Response_to_sneezing&oldid=1194916949) - In English-speaking countries, the common verbal response to another person's sneeze is "[God] bless you", or, less commonly in the United States and Canada, "Gesundheit", the German word for health (and the response to sneezing in German-speaking countries).
 There are several proposed bless-you origins for use in the context of sneezing.
 In non-En...

-- [Child Abusers Are Getting Better at Using Crypto to Cover Their Tracks](https://www.wired.com/story/csam-sellers-monero-rise/) - Crypto tracing firm Chainalysis found that sellers of child sexual abuse materials are successfully using “mixers” and “privacy coins” like Monero to launder their profits and evade law enforcement.

-- [Glorified rice](https://en.wikipedia.org/w/index.php?title=Glorified_rice&oldid=1176811015) - Glorified rice is a dessert salad popular in the Midwestern cuisine served in Minnesota and other states in the Upper Midwest, United States and other places with Norwegian populations.
-It is popular in more rural areas with sizable Lutheran populations of Scandinavian heritage.
-It is made from rice, crushed pineapple, and whipped cream.
-It is often...

-- [Nutri-Score](https://en.wikipedia.org/w/index.php?title=Nutri-Score&oldid=1191945284) - The Nutri-Score, also known as the 5-Colour Nutrition label or 5-CNL, is a five-colour nutrition label and nutritional rating system, and an attempt to simplify the nutritional rating system demonstrating the overall nutritional value of food products.
-It assigns products a rating letter from A (best) to E (worst), with associated colors from green ...

 # misc
 - [Wikipedia: The Text Adventure](https://kevan.org/wikitext/) - A playable text adventure version of Wikipedia.
 Start anywhere that has a Wikipedia article, and explore the world a step at a time.